9 Essential Lawn Mower Safety Rules to Know Before You Mow

 Lawn mower blades can spin at rates of thousands of feet per minute, and are capable of inflicting tremendous injury to hands and feet.
 These high speeds also mean that ejected debris such as rocks and sticks can reach speeds in excess of 100 mph as they leave the machine.

-By following some commonsense guidelines, you can make it through another season without spending any of your summer in the ER due to a preventable injury.
+Though many search for novel “hacks” to make things easier, being safe is often a matter of following the instructions and common sense guidelines.
+By doing so, you can make it through another season without spending any of your summer in the ER because of a preventable injury.

 Tips for lawn mower safety